Fortune Is a Woman: Reception

 Monthly Film Bulletin wrote: "This film seizes few of the good opportunities offered by Winston Graham's accomplished crime story.
 The identity of the criminals remains fairly obvious, thereby robbing the plot of much capacity to surprise.
 Jack Hawkins and Arlene Dahl make suitably perplexed newly-weds and the other players are competent.
 But the absence of necessary pace and drive appears especially regrettable from the production team who concocted the earlier, far more gripping, Green for Danger."

+Picturegoer wrote: "The acting just skims the surface expertly, which is all that's necessary.
+It's true, Arlene Dahl trails red herrings so enthusiastically that sometimes you can't see the sea for the fish.
+But Hawkins gives a ripely terrifying 'but-little-did-I-realize-what-horrible-sight-awaited-me-behind-the-locked-door' type of portrayal.
+And Greta Gynt makes a delightfully scatty social butterfly."

+Picture Show wrote: "Somewhat involved but holding drama of an insurance investigator and a woman who meet at an old manor house which forms an integral part of the story.
+Jack Hawkins and Arlene Dahl are excellent in the leading roles and are well supported."

 The Radio Times Guide to Films gave the film 2/5 stars, writing: "This fair-to-middling thriller by Frank Launder and Sidney Gilliat is all plot and no point.
 Borrowing from a thousand and one films noirs, it follows the misfortunes of Jack Hawkins, an insurance assessor whose investigation of a series of fires draws him into murder, marriage and blackmail with a fatalistic inevitability.
 Hawkins lacks vulnerability, while Arlene Dahl's femme fatale lacks allure."

 Leslie Halliwell said: "Slackly-handled mystery thriller, a disappointment from the talents involved."